Hamlin, Michael Jordan partner on NASCAR team for Wallace

 “Deciding on the driver was easy — it had to be Bubba Wallace.”

-Wallace is the only Black driver at NASCAR's top level and this season used his platform to push for racial equality.
-The 27-year-old successfully urged NASCAR to ban the display of the Confederate flag at its events and has exploded into a national spokesperson.
+Wallace is the only Black driver in the Cup Series and this season used his platform to push for racial equality.
+The 27-year-old successfully urged NASCAR to ban the display of the Confederate flag at its events.

-Wallace is winless in 105 starts over four seasons at NASCAR's top level, but he has six career victories in the Truck Series.
-He's been handcuffed by mid-level equipment driving the No. 43 for Hall of Famer Richard Petty and, until this summer, the team struggled to land sponsorship.
+Wallace is winless in 105 Cup starts over four seasons, but he has six career victories in the Truck Series.
+He's been hampered by mid-level equipment driving the No. 43 for Hall of Famer Richard Petty and, until this summer, the team struggled to land sponsorship.

 “Bubba has shown tremendous improvement since joining the Cup Series and we believe he's ready to take his career to a higher level,” Hamlin said.
 "He deserves the opportunity to compete for race wins and our team will make sure he has the resources to do just that.